English I (101H)

-English III (103) English III involves an advanced study and practice of the principles of effective writing with an emphasis on the various types of discourse and the research process.
+English III involves an advanced study and practice of the principles of effective writing with an emphasis on the various types of discourse and the research process.
 Students will explore the general background, progress, and development of American literature, including appropriate vocabulary.
-Students are required to complete a research paper.
+Students are required to complete a research paper

 a) Respect yourself, fellow students, and teacher

-b) Exercise self control at all times (Crude and offensive language will not be tolerated)
+b) Exercise self-control always (Crude and offensive language will not be tolerated)

-g) No electronic devices (i.e. cell phones, mp3 players, portable game devices) allowed in class.
+g) No electronic devices (i.e., cell phones, Apple watches, game systems etc.) allowed in class.

 Keys to Success